Where and How to Recycle or Dispose of Christmas Trees in North Carolina in January 2017

 North Carolina: Where and How to Recycle Your Christmas Tree After the Holidays

-Asheville, NC - Asheville residents can place trees at
+- Asheville residents can place trees at

 the curb for regular brush collection.
 Please remember to remove